AICC/CMI-5_Spec_Current/cmi5_spec.md

 AU Verb Ordering Rules within a Registration (per AU) are as follows:
 * More than one "Completed" cmi5 defined statement MUST NOT be used per registration.
-* More than one "Passed" cmi5 defined statement MUST NOT be used per registration.
+* Exactly zero or one "Passed" cmi5 defined statement MUST be used per registration.
 * A "Failed" statement MUST NOT follow a "Passed" statement (in cmi5 defined statements) per registration.

 AUs may use additional verbs not listed in this specification.